Erskine B. Bowles Staff Service Award

 - Must be a permanent staff member (SHRA or EHRA non-faculty) of any of the 17 UNC constituent institutions, the UNC System Office, or a recognized University affiliate

-- Demonstrate exceptional customer service within their university employment
+- Exemplifies excellence in their professional interactions and customer service within their university employment

-- Provide extraordinary service to their surrounding community
+- Provides exemplary service to their surrounding community

 WHAT RECIPIENTS RECEIVE

-- A reception with the Staff Assembly and University leadership, and
+- A reception with the Staff Assembly and UNC leadership, and

 - A short video about their service produced by UNC-TV